European Influencer Marketing: A Guide for Global Brands

 Why Europe Is the Next Frontier for Influencer Marketing

 While the United States and parts of Asia have dominated influencer marketing spend for years, Europe is rapidly catching up.
-The European influencer marketing industry was valued at approximately 21 billion euros in 2025, with projected annual growth of 14% through 2028.
+The European market is growing double-digits year on year — France alone reached €587 million in 2025, up 13.1% on 2024 (Kolsquare, 2026), and the broader EU pattern is similar.
 That growth is not just volume -- it reflects a maturing ecosystem with increasingly sophisticated creators, agencies, and measurement tools.

 What makes Europe particularly attractive for global brands is the purchasing power.
 The EU's combined GDP exceeds that of any single country except the US and China, and European consumers -- particularly in Western and Northern Europe -- have high disposable income and strong digital engagement habits.
 Germany alone has over 70 million internet users, France over 55 million, and smaller markets like the Netherlands and Belgium punch well above their weight in e-commerce adoption.